KasparEtter/ef1p/pages/email/email.md

 [25 to 50 MB](https://en.wikipedia.org/wiki/Comparison_of_webmail_providers).
 Even if your email service provider allows you to send larger messages, such messages might still be rejected by the mail server of the recipient.
-Since attachments need to be encoded in a [particular way](#content-encoding), their original size can be at most around 70% of the size limit.
+Since attachments have to be encoded in a [particular way](#content-encoding), their original size can be at most around 70% of the actual size limit.

 </details>